 If you have had the same bottle of MCT oil for many years, you may wonder if it is still okay to use.
 MCT oil is naturally odorless and tasteless, so it is relatively easy to determine when the oil has gone bad.

 Oils typically do not develop mold or spoil in a visible sense, but they can go rancid.
 Rancidity occurs during a chemical reaction causing fat molecules to break down.

 An oil that has gone rancid may not be unhealthy to consume; however, it will change its taste and can ruin the flavor of your meal.
 When oil goes rancid, it also loses much of its nutritional value.

-To determine if your MCT oil has gone rancid, you should smell the oil.
+You should smell the oil to determine if your MCT oil has gone rancid.
 If it smells abnormal, it should be discarded.
 Rancid oils can smell metallic, bitter, or soapy.